IvanESanchez/COP4710-Final-Project/README.md

 # Book Procurement Center

 ## Getting Started
 Thank you for downloading the UCF Book Procurement site.
-This website was crafted using a LEMP (Linux, eNginx, MariaDB, PHP) stack, which is composed of:
+This website was crafted using a drupal 8 stack, which is composed of:
 * Nginx
 * PHP-FPM
 * MariaDB